 The amount of social security and health insurance contributions is determined on the basis of the wages paid to employees and is divided into an overall employer (33.8 %) and employee (11.0 %) part and calculated from the same assessment base.
 The employer must always withhold the social security and health insurance contributions from the wage upon each payment of salary.
-The employer is responsible for payment of both the social security and health insurance contributions, as well as responsible for giving notification of paid salaries to the health insurance and social security authorities.
+The employer is responsible for payment of both the social security and health insurance contributions of paid salaries to the health insurance and social security authorities.